chipsalliance/f4pga-examples/docs/customizing-makefiles.rst

             PCF := ${current_dir}/<name of PCF file>
             SDC := ${current_dir}/<name of SDC file>

-Note that the lines 22, 25, 28, and 31 (.eblif, net, place, and route) will also need to change depending on if you use an XDC file or some combination of SDC, PCF and XDC files.
+Note that the :ref:`lines 22, 25, 28, and 31 <makefile-example>` (.eblif, net, place, and route) will also need to change depending on if you use an XDC file or some combination of SDC and PCF files.
 The following snippets show the differences and the areas that will need to change:

 .. tabs::